sensu/sensu-docs/content/sensu-go/5.18/guides/troubleshooting.md

 The event data should be written to `/var/log/sensu/debug-event.json` for inspection.
 The contents of this file will be overwritten by every event sent to the `debug` handler.

+{{% notice note %}}
-_**NOTE**: When multiple Sensu backends are configured in a cluster, event processing is distributed across all members.
-You may need to check the filesystem of each Sensu backend to locate the debug output for your test event._
+**NOTE**: When multiple Sensu backends are configured in a cluster, event processing is distributed across all members.
+You may need to check the filesystem of each Sensu backend to locate the debug output for your test event.
+{{% /notice %}}

 ## Assets